br492133/Survivor/README.md

 ## Related Work

+Concerining Survivor specifically, there is a lack of literature and study regarding demographic performance data and how to win the game.
+Most "research" is published in on fansites and other sources that lack peer review.
+There is, however, some superficial study that compares a few seasons and the racial and gender issues that might confront contestants, although none of the studies employ quantative mechanisms of study.

+Regarding team work in competetive and non-competetive settings there is a much broader canon of literature, however this literature is limited to organizations and high performing or low performing organizations correlated to results and outcome types.
+There is little research relating to individual performance within a team and later successes they obtain.
+Research at the individual level is focused on the leader and not just on the team members (accepting team performance as a wrapper for individual team member performance).
+As such, there is a wide body of literature and a general acceptance of the idea that high performance teams can both generate/propel leadership attribute in the individual to a level of greatness, and that great leaders can make great teams and bad leaders maek bad teams.

+There is still seems to be a void of information regarding cooperative actions taken to advance individual standing in the long run during zero-sum hybrid competetive-collaborative game play.
+Further literature review is pending, however.

 Discuss briefly about published matter that technically relates to your proposed work in 4-5 paragraphs.
 Someone’s initial work
 https://www.tapatalk.com/groups/survivorsucks/john-nash-s-survivor-t10010.html#.V0o2BNdM6O0